 3. Your Suppliers

 Cost to serve can help you define terms with suppliers and carriers, unlock working capital for new products or services, and orient the supply chain to maximize customer satisfaction.

 A large international cosmetics company manually ran their sourcing process on spreadsheets with no integration in their enterprise ERP and purchasing systems.
-Purchasers needed to analyze different scenarios and understand the impact of sourcing decisions across both retail and ecommerce channels.
-They invested to design an app to support multiple key sourcing decisions and scenarios, built with a supply chain model including all key supply chain processes and costs including raw materials, production, freight and duties, and inventory.
+Purchasers needed to analyze different scenarios and use this scenario planning to understand the impact of sourcing decisions across both retail and e-commerce channels.
+They invested to design an app to support multiple key sourcing decisions and scenarios, built with a digital supply chain model including all key supply chain processes and costs including raw materials, production, freight and duties, and inventory.
 As a result, their RFQ process setup went from 2 days to under 30 minutes, a significant improvement in understanding actual total landed cost.

 4. Your Shareholders